Phone: +386 59 90 07 31 (EU)

 – MOZART & STRAUSS CONCERTS WITH DINNER IN THE KURSALON: Enjoy the musical delights of the concert in the Lanner Hall of the Kursalon with an Austrian dinner in the stylish surroundings of the Restaurant Johann.

 – VIENNA FOOD, COFFEE AND MARKET TOUR: Get a thorough introduction to Vienna’s dynamic food and drink scene with a local showing you the best places to stop for all manner of sweet versus savoury.
-Walk through the trendiest neighborhoods and discover the legendary markets of this extraordinary city.
+Walk through the trendiest neighbourhoods and discover the legendary markets of this extraordinary city.
 Find out where to sip the best coffee in a city filled to the brim with historic coffeehouses and hear about the legendary debate over who invented the most famous dessert in Vienna.
 Duration: 4 hours

 Bye bye Austria and new adventures are waiting for you in Hungary.
 Private transfer to Budapest.
 Check-in hotel and at leisure.